Chef Geoffrey Zakarian

 Geoffrey Zakarian's taste, style and passion for fine cuisine have defined his storied career as an accomplished chef that has presided over some of the country's top kitchens.
 In a never ending quest to deliver paramount hospitality experiences, Zakarian travels the world for new inspiration to marry with his classical training and techniques.

-David has been in the restaurant and nightlife industry for over 20 years.
-Most recently David has partnered in the opening of The Skylark in midtown, as well as the launch of Jimmy at the James Chicago.
-In 2010, in addition to the launch of The Lambs Club, David partnered in Jimmy at the James Hotel in Soho.
-Prior to that, he was a partner in the nightclub and restaurant Lotus, as well as The Double Seven.
-David was an original owner of Union Bar, which he and his partners sold in 2004.
+David is currently a partner in Cafe Clover, The Skylark, JIMMY at the James and of course, The Lambs Club, having been in the restaurant and nightlife industry for over 20 years.
+David was a partner in the nightclub and restaurant Lotus, which in many ways pioneered (along with Pastis) the development of The Meatpacking District.
+He co-founded The Double Seven in the same neighborhood, and was an original owner of Union Bar, which he and his partners sold in 2004.
 They also developed Vbar in Las Vegas and Manhattan Express (the first “Western” supper club in Moscow).
 David began his career at Rex, a small club and restaurant that in many ways was a predecessor to Lotus.

 David entered the hospitality field after several years as an attorney, having attended Columbia Law School and Tufts University.
 He served as President of the NY Nightlife Association for 9 years (now NYCHA) and was the Founder and President (6 years) of the Meatpacking District Initiative (now MPIA).
 He now serves on the executive board of The Times Square Alliance, and recently resigned from the board of NY Cares after 20 years of service.

-A.J. is the Wine Director at The Lambs Club, overseeing the continuously growing international wine program for Geoffrey Zakarian’s restaurant.
-A.J. can be seen making his rounds throughout the dining room enthusiastically serving guests and providing his expertise recommendations.
-A.J.’s passionate enthusiasm for his craft is contagious to diners, fellow colleagues and wine enthusiasts alike.
-Continuously educating himself and seeking out unique selections, A.J. brings a wealth of knowledge, and style, to all he serves.
+A.J.
+Ojeda-Pons oversees the continuously growing, award-winning wine program for Geoffrey Zakarian’s restaurants.
+A.J. can often be found in the dining room, providing his expert recommendations and enthusiastically serving guests.
+His passion for his craft is contagious to diners, fellow colleagues and wine enthusiasts alike.
+Continuously educating himself and seeking out unique selections, A.J. brings a wealth of knowledge and style to all he serves.